HaritzGarai/Test/README.md

 # Test
-A repository to do my tests with GitHub
+A repository to do my tests with GitHub.